 Now here's the key:

-Because of the great diaspora of the human genotype out of Africa into a wide variety of environments, there has arisen biodiversity in the human genome adapting to a wide variety of population densities.
+Because of the great diaspora of the human genotype into a wide variety of environments, there has arisen biodiversity in the human genome adapting to a wide variety of population densities.
 In the areas with higher population density, there has been stronger group selection than in areas with lower population density.
-Over the tens of millenia, and in particular over the last ten millenia with the rise of agriculture, this has led to a substantial increase in the gradient of genetically adapted group cohesion between groups.
-Because these groups were not mixing, due to limitations in transport and barriers of language, natural adaptation to climate, as well as "xenophobia", this didn't immediately result in the destruction of the more individualistic populations.
+Over the tens of millenia, and in particular over the last ten millenia with the rise of agriculture, this has led to a substantial increase in the gradient of genetically adapted group cohesion.
+Because gene flow between groups was restricted by barriers of geography, language and natural adaptation to climate, as well as "xenophobia", this didn't immediately result in the destruction of the more individualistic populations.

 However, with the rise of empires and resulting mixing of widely dispersed populations, it became a decisive factor in human evolution.

 The original definition of "conspire" allowed more individualistic populations to talk about perceived patterns of behavior that were of vital interest to them, without taking on the burden of proof that there was some sort of conscious, secret Cabal behind the pattern.
 This burden of proof was advantageous to the unconsciously coordinated group organisms since it was, of course, impossible for the individualistic populations to bear in their attempts to come to grips with what was happening to them.